shyd/docker-bckr/README.md

-# docker-bckr
+# bckr 'backEr'
-Docker image with backup tools
+Docker image with backup tools based on `shyd/zsh`

+Additional packeges:

+- `mysql-client`
+- `encfs`
+- `sshfs`

+As the base image is `debian:latest`, mysql tools are mariadb related.